guilhermefarto/maze-generator-solver/README.md

 * height of the maze

 ```-g GOLD, --gold GOLD``` *(optional)*
-* has gold blocks through maze
+* has blocks of gold through maze

 ```-ng NUMBEROFGOLD, --numberOfGold NUMBEROFGOLD``` *(optional but default value is 5)*
 * number of blocks of gold through maze

 ```-d DIAMOND, --diamond DIAMOND``` *(optional)*
-* has diamond blocks through maze
+* has blocks of diamond through maze

 ```-nd NUMBEROFDIAMOND, --numberOfDiamond NUMBEROFDIAMOND``` *(optional but default value is 1)*
 * number of blocks of diamond through maze